Electron gun: Design

 A direct current, electrostatic thermionic electron gun is formed from several parts: a hot cathode, which is heated to create a stream of electrons via thermionic emission; electrodes generating an electric field to focus the electron beam (such as a Wehnelt cylinder); and one or more anode electrodes which accelerate and further focus the beam.
 A large voltage difference between the cathode and anode accelerates the electrons away from the cathode.
 A repulsive ring placed between the electrodes focuses the electrons onto a small spot on the anode, at the expense of a lower extraction field strength on the cathode surface.
 There is often a hole through the anode at this small spot, through which the electrons pass to form a collimated beam before reaching a second anode, called the collector.
 This arrangement is similar to an Einzel lens.

+An RF electron gun consists of a Microwave cavity, either single cell or multi-cell, and a cathode.
+In order to obtain a smaller beam emittance at a given beam current, a photocathode is used.
+An RF electron gun with a photocathode is called a photoinjector.

+Photoinjectors play a leading role in X-ray Free-electron lasers and small beam emittance accelerator physics facilities.

 Applications

 The most common use of electron guns is in cathode-ray tubes, which were widely used in computer and television monitors before the advent of flat screen displays.
 Most color cathode-ray tubes incorporate three electron guns, each one producing a different stream of electrons.
 Each stream travels through a shadow mask where the electrons will impinge upon either a red, green or blue phosphor to light up a color pixel on the screen.
 The resultant color that is seen by the viewer will be a combination of these three primary colors.

 An electron gun can also be used to ionize particles by adding electrons to, or removing electrons from an atom.
 This technology is sometimes used in mass spectrometry in a process called electron ionization to ionize vaporized or gaseous particles.
 More powerful electron guns are used for welding, metal coating, 3D metal printers, metal powder production and vacuum furnaces.

 Electron guns are also used in medical applications to produce X-rays using a linac (linear accelerator); a high energy electron beam hits a target, stimulating emission of X-rays.

-Electron guns are also used in travelling wave tube amplifiers for microwave frequencies.
+Electron guns are also used in travelling-wave tube amplifiers for microwave frequencies.